sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 ---
 date: 2020-12-10
-title: "DRAFT Home Assistant + Xiaomi Button + Conbee 2 + Zoneminder + LaMetric + Telegram = a smart 15 euro doorbell"
+title: "Home Assistant + Conbee 2 Zigbee Gateway + Xiaomi Button + Zoneminder + LaMetric + Telegram = a smart 15 euro doorbell"
 ---

 So you want a smart doorbell?
 I have wanted one for a long time.